hyland-uw/hyland-uw.github.io/src/pages/index.md

 ### The Wikipedia article

 [Fast inverse square root](https://en.wikipedia.org/wiki/Fast_inverse_square_root) was created [in 2009](https://en.wikipedia.org/w/index.php?title=Fast_inverse_square_root&oldid=270964383).
 I wrote it because there were a smattering of articles on the subject but little connecting them all or seeming to tackle everything that was interesting about the FISR.
 My hope was that people more knowledgable than me would be able to connect on the topic area and see what else had been done, through which we could find out a little more about this fascinating topic.
-In a strange way, it has.
+In a way, it has.

 After creating the article and working with the community to improve it, I stepped back and only undertook the odd maintenance job of protecting Wikipedia by [re-instering the word "fuck" into an article](https://en.wikipedia.org/w/index.php?title=Fast_inverse_square_root&diff=prev&oldid=1100407541).
 When I wrote the article the most that was known about the history came from Rys Sommefeldt, who wrote a two-part investigation of the FISR in 2006 \([Part I](https://www.beyond3d.com/content/articles/8/), [Part II](http://www.beyond3d.com/content/articles/15/)\).
 He traced the code back to Cleve Moler and Gary Walsh.
 There the trail ended.
 Until 2012 when someone commented on Moler's blog post on [Symplectic Spacewar](https://blogs.mathworks.com/cleve/2012/06/19/symplectic-spacewar/#comment-13), comparing the work favorably to "Carmack's (much hackier) inverse square root trick".
 Moler replied and noted that he was the author of the aforementioned hack, and was inspired by earlier unpublished work by William Kahan and his graduate student K-C Ng in 1986, offering a link to copy of the paper preserved in a code comment block in the "freely-distributable math library" fdlibm.
 Years later, an anonymous editor added this comment to the Wikipedia article.

 These two strange interactions allow us the rare gift of being able to follow this approximation back into the past in a way we often can't do with code, especially over the order of decades.
+Without someone misreading a wikipedia article and offering their thoughts on accidentally to the exactly right person (Moler) and another reading the comments of a blog post in order to re-integrate this into the article, the history of the FISR might have come to rest in the early 90s.

-## The Fast Inverse Square Root before Quake III
+## Fast Inverse Square Roots before Quake III

 > "If you only deal with positive numbers, the bit pattern of a floating point number, interpreted as an integer, gives a piecewise linear approximation to the logarithm function"